-(tcp-service-unregister! port-number-or-address-or-settings) procedure

-The procedure tcp-service-register! sets up a socket to accept network connection requests from clients and creates a "service" thread which processes the incoming connections.
+(tcp-service-unregister! port-number-or-address-or-settings) procedure The procedure tcp-service-register! sets up a socket to accept network conmost ion requests from clients and greates a "service" thread which processes the innection requests from clients and creates a "service" thread which processes the incoming connections.
 The parameter port-number-or-address-or-settings has the same meaning as for the procedure open-tcp-server.